jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

   (e) by deduction notice under regulations made under section 444 of the Social Security Act 2018 (which apply with any necessary modifications).

 ### 7 Details of academic performance
-The Ministry may, on request by MSD, supply details of the academic performance of any person for the purpose of verifying— (a) the entitlement or eligibility of the person to or for any benefit, allowance, or student loan; or (b) the amount of any benefit, allowance, or student loan to which any person is or was entitled or for which any person is or was eligible.
+(1) The Ministry may, on request by MSD, supply details of the academic performance of any person for the purpose of verifying—
+  (a) the entitlement or eligibility of the person to or for any benefit, allowance, or student loan; or (b) the amount of any benefit, allowance, or student loan to which any person is or was entitled or for which any person is or was eligible.
+((2)) On or after 1 December 2020, no information may be supplied under this clause except under— (a) an information matching agreement entered into under Part 10 of the Privacy Act 1993 and continued by clause 11 of Schedule 1 of the Privacy Act 2020; or
+  (b) an approved information sharing agreement entered into under subpart 1 of Part 7 of the Privacy Act 2020.

 ### 8 Disclosure of enrolment information by institutions
 (1) The purpose of this clause is to enable institutions to disclose information to MSD to verify— (a) the entitlement or eligibility of any person to or for any benefit or allowance or student loan; or (b) the amount of any benefit or allowance or student loan to which any person is or was entitled or for which any person is or was eligible.
-(2) For the purpose of this clause, the chief executive may, in accordance with arrangements under the Privacy Act 1993 previously agreed between the chief executive and any institution or, if they are unable to agree, settled by the Privacy Commissioner, by notice in writing or electronically require the institution to supply any or all of the information set out in subclause (5) in respect of people—
+(2) For the purpose of this clause, the chief executive may, by notice in writing or electronically, require the institution to supply any or all of the information set out in subclause (5) in respect of people—
   (a) who are (or were in any specified period) enrolled as students at the institution; or (b) whose name and date of birth (being the name and date of birth of any person who is, or was during any specified period, receiving a benefit or allowance or student loan) is supplied to the institution by the chief executive, together with the notice.
 (3) A notice under subclause (2)—